oss-mirror/isc-bind9/doc/arm/reference.rst

    equal to 300 are treated as seconds and converted to milliseconds before applying the above limits.

+.. _interfaces:

 Interfaces
 ^^^^^^^^^^

-The interfaces and ports that the server answers queries from may be specified using the ``listen-on`` option. ``listen-on`` takes an optional port and an ``address_match_list`` of IPv4 addresses.
+The interfaces and ports that the server answers queries from may be specified using the ``listen-on`` and ``listen-on-v6`` options, as well as the ``https-server`` option for HTTPS queries.

+``listen-on`` takes an optional port, an optional TLS configuration identifier, and an ``address_match_list`` of IPv4 addresses.
 (IPv6 addresses are ignored, with a logged warning.)
 The server listens on all interfaces allowed by the address match list.
-If a port is not specified, port 53 is used.
+If a TLS configuration is specified, ``named`` will listen for DNS-over-TLS (DoT) connections, using the key and certificate specified in the referenced ``tls`` statement.
+If a port number is not specified, the default is 53 for standard DNS and 853 for DNS-over-TLS.

 Multiple ``listen-on`` statements are allowed.
 For example: